 BI analysis cannot be performed without human intervention, which makes the insights and predictions somehow vulnerable.
 Data science leverages AI and ML to instantly react to events and changes in trends that in most cases, remove the need for human intervention.

-On the topic of scope, BI offers a narrower scope of queries to work with, while data science offers almost unlimited scope for possible questions.
+When it comes to scope, the difference between business intelligence and data science is that BI offers a narrower scope of queries to work with, while data science offers almost unlimited scope for possible questions.
 But they are both used to drive decisions.
 BI finds patterns and trends in the collected data, while data science deals with unknown trends in the unknown data.

 BI uses internal structured data to generate reports, while data science generates insights from collected data using complex predictive models and algorithms.
 Data science is much more complex than business intelligence.